InScene/essay/docs/guide/convention/STYLE_GUIDE.md

 ### Analysis Tools
 #### `Checker`
 * See [shellcheck](https://github.com/koalaman/shellcheck) to get warnings and suggestions for bash/sh shell scripts.
+See [.shellcheckrc](https://github.com/koalaman/shellcheck/issues/725) for configurations.
 #### `Format`
 * See [shfmt](https://github.com/mvdan/sh) tool.

 ## <a name="kt"></a> Kotlin
 ### Conventional